Stem Cell Therapy for Long COVID Syndrome

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team to understand any specific requirements.

-How is stem cell treatment different for Long COVID?
+What evidence suggests that stem cell therapy might be an effective treatment for Long COVID?

 Charles S. Cox, MD